intentodemusico/BotnetsHeterogeneas/README.md

 <!-- ## Welcome to GitHub Pages-->
 # BOTNETS
--
 ## We are two students of UPB Bucaramanga university in Colombia wanting to improve the internet security.
 -
-###Needed knowledge
+### Needed knowledge
--Mqtt on python or/and Arduino
+- Mqtt on python or/and Arduino
--Networking and telematics science
+- Networking and telematics science
--Cluster architecture
--
+- Cluster architecture
-###To-Do list
+### To-Do list
--
 -Fix Arduino implementation: arduino skilled developer -> High priority -
   -Fix Arduino wifi connection bug: arduino developer -> Maximum priority